daveKoala/blog/_posts/2025-04-07-rag-at-scale-is-hard-what-startups-get-wrong.md

 - Sometimes rewriting or augmenting the user’s question

-And you’ll need a way to measure it.
-“Feels about right” won’t cut it when clients start using it in their workflows.
+And you’ll need a way to measure it. _"Feels about right"_ won’t cut it when clients start using it in their workflows.

 ### 3. Prompt Engineering Isn’t a One-Time Job